Akwesasne Culture and Traditions

 A core part of the Mohawk legacy is our language.
 Kanien’kéha, the Mohawk language, has suffered many losses over the years and risks disappearing forever, though many efforts are being made to revive it through traditional school programs, educational initiatives and workshops.
 The Ahkwesahsne Mohawk Board of Education offers an immersion program and the Akwesasne Economic Development Agency (AEDA) created the first aboriginal multimedia language center in Ontario dedicated to preserving, protecting and revitalizing the local dialect of Mohawk.
 A private school created by community members, the Akwesasne Freedom School has a full Mohawk immersion program for grades Pre-K through eight.
 The Saint Regis Mohawk Tribe offers community language courses and a language lab.
 The St. Regis Mission Catholic Church also has some chants and hymns in Mohawk, which you can listen to during some Sunday services.
 When visiting Akwesasne, you will hear and see some Mohawk language.

-A couple key Mohawk words that you could encounter include:
+A few key Mohawk words that you could encounter include:

 - Niá:wen Thank you